shmaku/hankou/content/insights/are-you-blocking-your-own-way.md

 +++
-title = "Are you blocking your own way?" date = 2025-08-13 author = "Acj"
+title = "Are You Blocking Your Own Way?" date = 2025-08-13 author = "Acj"
 +++